Methodology

 We consider the end of application cycle statistics to be an accurate measure of candidates and accepted candidates to postgraduate ITT courses in England according to our definitions.
 The main exclusions from the data are candidates on the High Potential ITT route and courses that do not lead to QTS, as these do not use the Apply service.
 Candidates applying to undergraduate, early years and further education ITT courses are also excluded.

-Data for 2023/24 will be revised next year when more information is available on withdrawn applications and deferred acceptances that occurred after the application year ended.
+Data for 2022/23 and 2023/24 has been revised this year, and 2024/25 data will be revised next year when more information is available on withdrawn applications and deferred acceptances that occurred after the application year ended.
 Demographic information is collected during the application process and is provided directly from candidates.
 We have not published a breakdown by disability status as we are still assessing the quality of the data.
 We aim to publish a breakdown by disability status in future.

 We quality assure the data by comparing against internal application reporting data and ITT Census data.
 We undertake checks at provider level.
 This quality assurance process identified two issues.
 A small amount of missing data for candidate characteristics (sex, age and ethnic group) has been identified and included in the data.
-In 53 cases, where a candidate had two accepted applications, we counted only the latest acceptance in the data summaries.
+In the small number of cases, where a candidate had two accepted applications, we counted only the latest acceptance in the data summaries.

 We have not published data on the number of applications due to changes in the application process over time which has increased the number of applications candidates are allowed to make, making comparisons over time not legitimate.